-Course Leader: Yve Houghton, MA Fashion/Textiles, has worked extensively in the design industry as a Design Manager and Head of Design, and has been running her own textile design consultancy for many years.
-Numerous high-profile companies and organisations have commissioned her work including Hilton Group, BT, Barclays, Sheraton Hotels, Akzo Nobel, Renault, Dorchester Hotel, Skoda, International Wool Secretariat, Japanese Embassy (London), United Distillers and Tate & Lyle.
+Lecturer: Yve Houghton, BA (Hons), PGCE, MA, has had an extensive career in design management, and has been running her own textile design consultancy for many years.
+Commissions over the years have included international blue-chip companies, hotel chains, banks, car manufacturers and organisations such as the International Wool Secretariat.
 She has collaborated with prominent designers and artists including Jeff Banks, Peter Howson, Michael Sodeau and Paolo Gucci.
-She is also a senior lecturer at the University of Wolverhampton.
+Yve also holds a post as senior lecturer at the University of Wolverhampton.

 Entry Requirements & Interview Process

 This course will be a natural progression from the BTEC Level 3 Diploma / Extended Diploma in Art and Design, Foundation Diploma Art & Design, Access to HE or A Levels in a related subject.